-Thomas Edison College Examination Program
+Thomas Edison Credit-by-Examination Program

-Stockton accepts as transfer credits those that are earned through the Thomas Edison College Examination Program (TECEP).
+Stockton accepts as transfer credits those that are earned through the Thomas Edison Credit-by-Examination Program (TECEP).
 For each TECEP examination, a study guide is prepared that outlines in detail the content of the examination and gives suggestions for effective preparation.
 Study guides are available from:

-Thomas Edison State College Registrar 101 West State Street Information on the specific TECEP examinations accepted at Stockton is available at the Center for Academic Advising and on the Stockton website.
+Thomas Edison State University Registrar 101 West State Street Trenton, NJ 08608-1176

+Information on the specific TECEP examinations accepted at Stockton is available at the Center for Academic Advising and on the Stockton website.